gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

-.. attention:: You can activate the extended set of extensions by using either the ``-gnatX0`` command line flag, or the pragma ``Extensions_Allowed`` with ``All`` as an argument.
-However, it is not recommended you use this subset for serious projects, and is only means as a playground/technology preview.
+.. attention:: You can activate the extended set of extensions by using either the ``-gnatX0`` command line flag, or the pragma ``Extensions_Allowed`` with ``All_Extensions`` as an argument.
+However, it is not recommended you use this subset for serious projects; it is only meant as a technology preview for use in playground experiments.

 .. _Curated_Language_Extensions: